aurorascharff/next15-filterlist/STEPS.md

 ## Final demo

 - See content right away, and interact with tabs while streaming in the server components as they finish rendering on the server.
 And we have some nice caching here.
-- Reload, even filter before the streaming is complete, enable "testing" and "backend".
+- From "todo": reload, even filter before the streaming is complete, enable "testing" and "backend".
 - Search for "api", spinner.
 Enable/disable filter, see that my content is stale.
 Reload/share/bookmark the page and have the same state.
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
 - And this is very robust: progressively enhanced the no-js base case, and just added a low amount of js, using it only where needed.
 (No race conditions because of useTransitions batching.)